Federal Reserve Chair Powell says ‘nothing more important’ to economy than vaccinating Americans

 “In order to get all Americans vaccinated we need Congress to provide funds,” Slavitt said, including for expanding production and establishing more vaccination sites.

-Congress has already devoted tens of billions of dollars to vaccine production and distribution, but as the pace of vaccinations lags what the Trump administration had promised and new variants of the coronavirus emerge, demand for vaccinations is far outpacing what Americans are demanding.
+Congress has already devoted tens of billions of dollars to vaccine production and distribution, but as the pace of vaccinations lags behind what the Trump administration had promised and new variants of the coronavirus emerge, demand for vaccinations is far outpacing what Americans are demanding.

 Powell and other Fed leaders have long emphasized that the economy will not fully heal until the pandemic is under control.
 But Wednesday marked the first time central bankers, in a statement released after their policy meeting, specified “progress on vaccinations” as core to the recovery.